A Famosa

-A Famosa (/pt/) was a Portuguese fortress built in Malacca, Malaysia, circa 1512.
+A Famosa (/pt/) was a Portuguese fortress built in Malacca, Malaysia, around 1512.
 The oldest part of the fortress was a five-storey keep which eventually gave its name to the fortress as a whole.
 Some time following the Battle of Malacca (1641) and the occupation of the city by the Dutch, the keep was destroyed but the outer walls of the fortress were expanded.
 However, in 1811 the British destroyed all of the original fortress and most of the outer walls.
 The Porta de Santiago gateway, and the rebuilt Middelburg Bastion, are the only parts of the fortress that remain today.

 Name

 "A Famosa" means "The Famous" in Portuguese; its alternate Portuguese name is Fortaleza Velha (Old Fortress).
 During the Dutch era it was known in Dutch as Slavenburgh (slave castle) & De Misericorde (Our Lady of Mercy).

 The name is often mispronounced as "/'eɪ/ Famosa", even among Malaysians, as though the Portuguese feminine definite article "a" were the letter "A" in the English alphabet.
 A more accurate pronunciation would be "//ɐ// Famosa" (approximating "uh").

 Although "A Famosa" was technically the name at first given to the main watchtower, and then to the entire fortress of Malacca, in the present day it most often refers to the only remaining gate of the fortress, the Porta de Santiago.
 The name "A Famosa" is thus a unique case of a pars pro toto which then became a totum pro parte over the course of time.